Matched betting sounds too good to be true.

-People see matched betting as ‘money for nothing’, but that’s not really the case.
+People see matched betting as ‘money for nothing’, but that’s not strictly the case.
 You need your own starting funds that you can put to work and grow.
 It also takes time and requires a bit of effort.

 Does matched betting work?

-As with all good things, it was only a matter of time before word got around and everyone wanted a piece of the matched betting pie.
+As with all good things, it was only a matter of time before word got around, and everyone wanted a piece of the matched betting pie.

-If you’ve ever seen Martin Lewis on TV explaining how to take advantage of high street and online shop promotions, matched betting is a similar concept.
+If you’ve seen Martin Lewis on TV explaining how to take advantage of high street and online shop promotions, matched betting is a similar concept.